g0dEngineer/non-beliefism/Readme.md

 ==================

 Beyond atheism, non-beliefism (coined by God Bennett in 2015) enables a state of mind that rejects not merely religious belief, but the very concept of belief.

 Thus, this paradigm persists such that belief is scrutinized/purged. (be it atheistic or theistic)

+The reasonably optimal goal is to contribute to critical thinking/atheistic/scientific methologogies for contributing to artificial general intelligence, often refered to as man's invention.